 You cannot taint the nodes from the interface or Terraform.
-I like to keep my pods organized, for example, my Gitlab Runners shouldn't impact my application pods, and tainting allows me to keep the pods at their right place.
+I like to keep my pods organized, for example, my Gitlab Runners shouldn't impact my application pods, and tainting allows me to keep the pods in their right place.
 Relying only on NodeAffinity isn't very comfortable.

 No private Load balancer

 I encountered issues when setting up a totally private cluster (apart from the kubectl api).
-If you set up a DigitalOcean managed load balancer, you have to keep all your nodes exposed, with very permissive firewall rules.
+If you set up a DigitalOcean-managed load balancer, you have to keep all your nodes exposed, with very permissive firewall rules.
 For our project, it wasn’t something acceptable, and we had to create a custom private load balancer with nginx, an unfortunate experience.
 Having a Private Load Balancer would be a great improvement.

 You don’t have a granular role and permission system such as AWS IAM.
 It is often a mandatory functionality for big structures.

 We have discovered DigitalOcean, an outsider in the world dominated by only a few Cloud Providers.
-Its Kubernetes solution is quite complete, with a few drawbacks however.
+Its Kubernetes solution is quite complete, with a few drawbacks, however.
 Finally, you have deployed your nodes using Terraform, your infrastructure is versioned, just the same as your code!